PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

     PyVRP primarily implements heuristic and metaheuristic algorithms for solving vehicle routing problems (VRPs).
     As these algorithms do not guarantee optimal solutions, we rigorously :doc:`benchmark <benchmarks>` them to evaluate their effectiveness.
-    For an exact state-of-the-art solver, see, for example, `VRPSolverEasy <https://github.com/inria-UFF/VRPSolverEasy>`_.
+    For a state-of-the-art exact solver, see, for example, `VRPSolverEasy <https://github.com/inria-UFF/VRPSolverEasy>`_.

 Supported VRP variants